KevinZiadeh/Sudoku-Solver-Generator/README.md

 # Sudoku-Solver-Generator
-> Sudoku solver and generator using python inspired by the above user with a GUI.
+> Sudoku solver and generator using python with a GUI.

 ## Requirements
   To be able to run this program, the following is needed